nguyenvinhlinh/ParkingSlot/README.md

 1. Original source: https://github.com/opiate/SimpleWebSocketServer
 2. DONE:
 - Open a socket server which can broad cast data to all connected clients
+- Take information from Raspberry PI
+- Write html file
+- Write javascript file to take data from socket server
+- Write css file
 3. TODO:
-a.
-Take information from Raspberry PI
-b.
-Write html file
-c.
-Write javascript file to take data from socket server
-d.
-Write css file
+4. How to run `python ParkingSlot.py`